2022–23 FC Barcelona season: Pre-season

+On 12 May, Barcelona announced reaching an agreement with Aston Villa for the transfer of Philippe Coutinho for €20 million.
+A week later, Barcelona announced they would be touring the United States to play two friendlies against Inter Miami on 19 July and New York Red Bulls on 30 July.

+On 6 June, Barcelona announced that the pre-season would start with the players' medical examinations on 4 July.
+Two days later, the club also announced reaching an agreement for the sale of Ferran Jutglà to Club Brugge for €5 million.
+Two days after that, Barcelona announced that they would also be playing against Real Madrid on 23 July and Juventus on 26 July.

-On 10 June 2022, Barcelona and Sergi Roberto negotiated a one-year contract extension lasting until 30 June 2023.
-Two days later, Dani Alves announced that he would be leaving the club, when his contract expires at the end of June.
-On 30 June, Barcelona and Sixth Street reach an agreement for the acquisition of a 10% share of the club's La Liga TV rights, with Barcelona generating a total capital gain of €267 million for the current season.
+On 15 June, Barcelona announced the signing of Pablo Torre from Racing Santander for a fee of €5 million.
+Dani Alves also announced that day that he would be leaving the club, when his contract expires at the end of June.
+On 30 June, Barcelona and Sixth Street reached an agreement for the acquisition of a 10% share of the club's La Liga TV rights, with Barcelona generating a total capital gain of €267 million for the current season.
 Sixth Street would initially invest €207.5 million and in return would receive 10% of the club's La Liga TV rights for the next 25 years.

 On 1 July, Barcelona announced that Adama Traoré and Luuk de Jong would be leaving the club after completing their loan stint.
 Three days later, Barcelona announced the signing of Franck Kessié from A.C.
-Milan on a free transfer.
-Later that day, Barcelona announced the signing of Andreas Christensen from Chelsea on a free transfer.
+Milan, and Andreas Christensen from Chelsea, both on free transfers.
 On 8 July, Barcelona and Tottenham Hotspur reached an agreement for the loan of Clément Lenglet for the rest of the season.
-On 12 July, Barcelona and Watford reached an agreement for transfer of Rey Manaj for an undisclosed fee.
+Three days later, Barcelona and Watford reached an agreement for transfer of Rey Manaj.